 I started off with just a little drop, and increased quite a bit to get a colour I was comfortable with.

 Cacao powder.
-Adds the chocolatey richness that defines red velvet; unsweetened cocoa powder can be used as an alternative.
+Unsweetened cocoa powder can be used as an alternative.
 I wouldn't recommend normal cocoa or something with a lot of sweetness because the sugars offer enough sweetness to these cookies.

 White chocolate chunks.
-Creamy and sweet, they balance the chocolate base; swap with white chocolate chips or dark chocolate chunks for variation.
+Swap with white chocolate chips or dark chocolate chunks for variation (but make sure to get from the baking aisle!)

 Please check the recipe card for full list of ingredients and quantity.